greenfork/kisa/README.md

 It doesn't have anything in particular, just uses some regex together with the power of Emacs-Lisp language.
 The editor is the Lisp machine, it doesn't really need anything special.

+### joe

+Uses a full-blown description of a state machine that parses the text with simplified grammar rules.
+Quite large files, for example C grammar takes 300 loc, Ruby grammar takes 600 loc (Ruby has complicated grammar).
+Although the grammar is correct (e.g. Kakoune grammar is not 100% correct), it takes some dedication to create such a grammar file.

 ## Implementation details